 “You are such a goofball—always have been.
 Look, as much as I would like to talk with you for the next hour, I need to make another call or two before I get on the plane.
 Now that I don’t have management, I get to take care of all this myself—but I get to take care of it MY way!”

-“Okay, Grey.
-Take care—and if there’s anything you find you need, please call me—anytime.
+“Okay, G. Take care—and if there’s anything you find you need, please call me—anytime.
 Okay?”

 “You got it.
 Thanks!”

 Well, fuck!
 Note to self: Don’t talk to Greyson Myers while walking home from the theatre.
 I’ve now walked three blocks past my building.